JosepMariaVila/ForwarderAmountParameterSystem/README.md

 <br>

-**EXAMPLES: Store addresses and amounts in hook state using parameters**
+**EXAMPLES: Store addresses and amounts to the hook state using parameters**

 <br>